tsanket8329/DSA-Practise/README.md

 (a + b) % k ≠ 0 for any pair 💡 Final Approach (Short) Count frequency of remainders: freq[i] = count of numbers with remainder i Add: 1 if freq[0] > 0 For i = 1 → k/2: If i == k - i → add 1 Else → add max(freq[i], freq[k - i]) 📌 Sample Input: 4 3 1 7 2 4 Output: 3 🔥 Final One-Line Concept

 Use remainders and never pick both r and k-r.

+HACKERRANK 25: REPEATED STRING
+Repeated String – Problem Statement

+There is a string s consisting of lowercase English letters.
+This string is repeated infinitely many times.

+You are given a number n.
+Your task is to find how many times the letter 'a' appears in the first n characters of the infinitely repeated string.